wp-plugins/fb-viral-downloader/readme.txt

 ==Frequently Asked Questions==

-= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works really fine with WordPress 3.9!
+= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works really fine with WordPress 4.2.2!
  It is also compatible for older Wordpress versions upto 3.0.1.

-= Is it possible for the users by any means to download the file without sharing on Facebook? = No, the download is only possible when the viewer shares the download link on Facebook.
+= Is it possible for the users by any means to download the file without sharing on Social Media? = No, the download is only possible when the viewer shares the download link on given social media sites.

 = Can I share any pdf or zip file? =
 Yes, the plugin allows you to share any format of file you want